On this page:

 • Your Tertiary Education Provider

-4. Apply - HW application form: It is important that all sections are completed.
-If you are having difficulties completing the application form, please contact the Workforce & Practice Development Unit Data and Funding Support for assistance.
+4. Complete the PG application form, ensuring that all sections are filled out accurately.
+If you encounter any difficulties while completing the form, reach out to the Workforce & Practice Development Unit Data and Funding Support for assistance.

-6. Your application should reach the Workforce & Practice Development Unit before the deadline.
+6. Ensure that your application reaches the Workforce & Practice Development Unit before the deadline.
 You will receive an email acknowledging receipt of your application.

-7. HHS only - Your service DON and line manager will prioritise applications for their area considering roster implications, skill mix on ward, how this paper will improve patient outcomes, how it fits with your areas PD plan, PDRP level of the applicant.
-Nursing and Midwifery Leadership complete the prioritisation process within the funding allocation.
+7. For Hospital & Specialist Service (HSS) only: Your service line manager & charge nurse manager will prioritize applications for their respective areas, taking into consideration factors such as roster implications, skill mix on the ward, how the chosen paper will enhance patient outcomes, alignment with your area's PDCP plan, and the applicant's PDRP level.
+Nursing and Midwifery Leadership will complete the prioritization process within the allocated funding.

-• Current PDRP portfolio at time of application (excludes primary)
+• Current portfolio on the Professional Development and Recognition Programme (PDRP) at time of application

 • Educational preparation the role requires for delivery to service outcomes

-• parameters for HHS applicants eligibility for one paper are:
+• Parameters for applicants eligibility for one paper are:

 • Competent RNs may be funded to PG certificate level (2 papers) based on service specifications/role